Futuboard/Futuboard/README.md

 [PostgreSQL documentation](https://www.postgresql.org/docs/)

-## Deployment instructions
+## Deployment instructions for deployment to Azure from GitHub

-Deployment to Azure.
 These are settings for a development deployment.
 For a production deployment, additional security settings are needed.
+It is best to set up the deployment in the following order: database first, then backend and finally the frontend as this may help troubleshooting if any problems occur.

-### Database creation
+### Database creation and deployment

-Create a new Azure Database for PostgreSQL Flexible Server Choose the subscription and resource group you prefer.
-Also, name your server and choose the region best for you.
+First, in the marketplace create a new "Azure Database for PostgreSQL Flexible Server".
+This will open a resource creation view.
+In the view, set the "Subscription" and "Resource group" as you prefer.
+Then name your server and choose the best region for you.

 Select PostgreSQL version 16.
-(MATIAS NOTE: 16.8)
+At time of writing, this should result in PostgreSQL version 16.8 in the final deployment.

 For the cheapest hosting, choose Workload type "Development", and click "Configure server".
-Select "Burstable" as the Compute tier, and Standard_B1ms for the compute size.
-Choose 32GiB for Storage Size and P4 performance tier.
+In the new window set "Cluster options" as "server", "Compute tier" as "Burstable", and "Compute size" as "Standard_B1ms".
+Set "Storage Size" as "32GiB" and "Performance tier" as "P4".

 ![Azure_PostgreSQL_settings](https://github.com/user-attachments/assets/65efc7fb-3dc1-46e6-8f44-0788c5b12bfc)

 For the Authentication method, select "PostgreSQL authentication only".
 Write a username to "Administrator login" and a password to "Password".
-These must be the same environment variables you set in the backend for DB_USER and DB_PASSWORD.
+These will be used for the backend deployment as the environment variables DB_USER and DB_PASSWORD.
 ![image](https://github.com/user-attachments/assets/e9d66feb-0835-4321-8027-7993ee56ee16)

-On the "Networking" tab, select allow Public access, and allow all IP:s through the firewall.
+On the "Networking" tab, set allow Public access, and allow all IP:s through the firewall by clicking "+ Add 0.0.0.0 - 255.255.255.255".
 ![image](https://github.com/user-attachments/assets/1b218c7c-2242-4ddb-a4ac-3d752f7d6c95)

-Create database by clicking "Review + create"
+Create the database by clicking "Review + create".
+The endpoint for the created database can be found by navigating to its overview.

 ### Backend deployment

-Deployment of the backend can be accomplished through Azure's App Service Web App.
-Create a new Web App.
-Choose the subscription and resource group you prefer.
-Also, name your application.

-The publish style is code and the runtime stack is Python 3.9.
+Next, to deploy the backend, search for 'web app' in the marketplace.
+Make sure the description says "Microsoft" and "Azure service".
+Click "Create" on it to create a new Web App.
+Set the "Subscription" and "Resource group" as you prefer and then name your application.

+Set "Publish style" as "Code" and "Runtime stack" as Python 3.9.
 Newer Python versions may not work.
-After this, choose your preferred region and agreement.
-Then, from the deployment section, continuous deployment must be activated.
-Choose the correct GitHub folder for this.
-After these settings, you are ready to proceed from this view.
+Set "Region" and "Pricing plan" as you prefer.
+Then, from the deployment section, set "Continuous deployment" as "Enabled".
+Next there are some GitHub settings.
+First you may need to connect your GitHub account.
+Then, set the "Organization", "Repository" and "Branch" based on your project settings.
+Most likely the branch is set as "main".
+After these settings, you may proceed from this view.
 Leave all other values at their defaults and create the Web App.
-This will create a new workflow file in GitHub again.
+This will create a new workflow file in the GitHub repository that was set earlier.
+This file can be found in .github/workflows/ and it will be edited in the next step.

-Then you need to manually edit the `build` section in the workflow file that was generated to GitHub.
-You need to add `working-directory: ./backend` and `backend` to the `path` field.
+The `build` section needs to be edited in the workflow file.
+Add `working-directory: ./backend` and `backend` to the `path` field.
 Your `build` section should look like this:
 ```
 jobs:
   build: